UchihaItachiSama/netdevops-lab/phase-1/cvp-rest-apis/Lab/README.md

 - Get list of all devices under container named `Leaf`

+## Challenge-6 (Hard)

+- Using `cvprac` in python script print the following information for all switches in  CVP inventory:
+  - Hostname
+  - Model Name
+  - EOS Version
+  - IP Address
+  - MAC Address

 The solutions for these challenges are present under `Solutions` folder, however we would encourage to try to figure our the solution from the REST API Explorer.